-2.4 PEDESTRIAN FLOW

-TO / FROM PARKING AREAS
+PEDESTRIAN FLOW: TO / FROM PARKING AREAS

-Our traffic study, combined with community and public-safety input, will inform our decision-making process for managing pedestrian flow to and from parking areas.
+Our traffic study combined with community and public-safety input, will inform our decisionmaking process for managing pedestrian flow to and from the parking areas.
+It is expected that the existing parking areas will be utilized for events at the facility and the flow patterns that pedestrians are familiar with will be maintained.

-TO / FROM RIDESHARE
+PEDESTRIAN FLOW: TO / FROM RIDESHARE

-At this time, it is planned for Rideshare to drop-off and pick-up directly adjacent to the venue on Vel R. Phillips Ave.
-During drop-offs prior to events, patrons can immediately enter the queue for either show venue or VIP entrance, minimizing the impact to surrounding sidewalks.
-Following the show, patrons can either wait inside until their ride arrives, or on the ample plaza space between the venue and Fiserv Forum.
+At this time, it is planned for Rideshare to drop-off and pick-up directly east of the venue on Vel R. Phillips Ave.
+During drop-offs prior to events, patrons can proceed to enter the queue for the venue or VIP entrance, minimizing the impact to surrounding sidewalks.
+Following the show, patrons can either wait inside until their ride arrives, or on the ample plaza space between the venue and Fisery Forum.
 In either case, ample event staff will be on-site to assist with crowd management, pedestrian right-of-way access to sidewalks, and rideshare management, as well as monitor for any issues or concerns.

-TO / FROM PUBLIC TRANSIT
+PEDESTRIAN FLOW: TO / FROM PUBLIC TRANSIT

 Multiple bus routes service the area as shown in the map below from MCTS.
 The majority of the bus routes (31, 33, 34, 80, 81, 143) will pick-up and drop-off on N 6th Street to the west of the venue.
 Only route 19 is to the east on N Doctor M.L.K.
 Jr Drive (route 33 also drops off to the NE of the Deer District on E. Juneau Ave at N Doctor M.L.K.
 Jr Drive).
-Any pedestrian flow to and from public transit can assumed to be to and from the west, away from Deer District and neighboring restaurants, but in the same direction as many of those headed to and from vehicle parking in the Highland Structure at 1030 N 6th Street.
+Any pedestrian flow to and from public transit will likely be to and from the west, away from Deer District and neighboring restaurants, but in the same direction as many of those headed to and from vehicle parking in the Highland Structure at 1030 N 6th Street.